Saurav-Kanegaonkar/Song-Emotion-Predictor/README.md

 1. Create an empty Output directory for running the code for the first time.
 2. The Output directory should always be empty.
 3. The `Audio_features.csv` file should be empty.
 Please don't confuse it with `Audio_features_train.csv` file.
+4. Create an Audio directory containing some English songs which you want to predict on.

 ## About the python files